jfo/blog/source/drafts/making-sounds.md

 This would make a great summer single: "The indefinite square wave", by Katy Perry.
 You could pick a frequency and it would just go forever.
 It's got hit written all over it.

-To do anything useful, we need to come up with a way to play a note for some definite amount of time.
+Clearly, to do anything useful, we need to come up with a way to play a note for some definite amount of time, then maybe play a different note?
+I don't know, just a thought.
+Variety is the spice of life.
 Let's start with.... one second.

 Arduino provides a nice little function to check the number of milliseconds since the board started running: `millis()`.
 By comparing the return value of this function when we call it in different places, we can keep track of relative time inside a function.
-Dig it:

 ```c
 void square_wave(float freq){